nikunjsingh93/react-liquid-photos/README.md

   nikunjsingh/liquid-photos:latest
 ```

-If your files are 200,000+ items first Indexing can take upto 10 minutues, Check Docker logs and wait for a message like "[index] done: 234,895 files in 694.5s" before going to the WEB UI
+If your files are 200,000+ items first Indexing can take upto 10 minutues, check Docker logs and wait for a message like "[index] done: 234,895 files in 694.5s" before going to the WEB UI

 ## Notes

-- On first run, if no admin exists, a default admin is created from `ADMIN_USER`/`ADMIN_PASS`.
-That specific admin cannot be deleted.
+- Default Admin admin cannot be deleted.
 - For Docker, ensure Docker Desktop (macOS/Windows) has access to your host folders.
-- When using **Scan Path** after renames, stale entries under the scanned (or nearest existing parent) directory are pruned so only the new folder name remains.
+- When using **Scan Path** after renames, stale entries under the scanned (or nearest existing parent) directory are pruned from the DB so only the new folder name remains.